Search Tools

 - Open their Ninjastic page in a new tab

-- Sort their posts by date — look for sudden topic shifts (account-sale signal)
+- Sort their posts by date — look for sudden topic shifts, which are one sign an account may have changed hands

 - Filter by Reputation board — see if they've been called out